-(The following text has been moved to the article at https://yurichev.com/tmp/SAT_SMT_DRAFT.pdf.)
+(The following text has been copypasted to the SAT/SMT by example.)

 This is classic problem: given 12 polyomino titles, cover mutilated chessboard with them (it has 60 squares with no central 4 squares).